Game-theoretic statistics and safe anytime-valid inference: Nonparametric Examples

-Likelihood ratios for point nulls in exponential families also take this form.
-So in a very concrete sense, we have been generalizing the likelihood ratio to composite and nonparametric problems, and even to cases where there is no dominating measure to define likelihood ratios (most previous subsections).
+where $\text{sum}_t$ is the sum of the observed random variables, and $\text{variance}_t$ captures their cumulative variance; recall~\eqref{eq:sub-Gaussian-superMG},~\eqref{eq:subexponential-superMG},~\eqref{eq:symm-supermg} for example.
+Likelihood ratios for in exponential families also take an identical form, where $\text{sum}_t$ adds the sufficient statistics.
+In a very concrete sense, we have been generalizing the likelihood ratio to composite and nonparametric problems, and even to cases where there is no dominating measure.
 Just as likelihood ratios are fundamental objects for parametric inference, test (super)martingales and e-processes are fundamental objects for nonparametric inference. \cite{howard2020time} summarize a large literature on test supermartingales and e-processes of the above exponential form, in discrete and continuous time, for scalar-, vector- and matrix-valued observations, and under a variety of nonparametric conditions.
 We have mentioned only some examples.